the „Experimental Nonpartisan Questioning of Enduring Technologies in Economy"

 University of Athens,Greece, researcher at FLOK Society Ecuador

-functional principles of financial capitalism and its impact on our
+principles of financial capitalism and its impact on our daily lives.

-ways of resisting the ´wrong´ politics? what could "plant" and "sell"
+resisting the ´wrong´ politics? what could "plant" and "sell" mean

 The word subsistence, a well-known response to the centralised,